Best TV series to watch on Netflix right now (October 2020)

 From original series like The Crown and Stranger Things to favourites such as Doctor Who and Sherlock, check out the best TV shows to watch with our Netflix recommendations.

-As the weather gets chilly and curfews are imposed, many of us are finding ourselves settling down for Netflix binges once again – fortunately, the streaming service has plenty to choose from.
+As the weather gets colder and curfews are imposed, many of us are finding ourselves settling down for Netflix binges once again – and, as luck would have it, the streaming service has plenty to choose from.

-While its most popular titles never have any trouble getting attention, from fantasy favourite Stranger Things and true crime juggernaut Tiger King, the catalogue also hosts a number of wonderful hidden gems.
+While its most popular titles never have any trouble getting attention, from fantasy favourite Stranger Things, Charlie Brooker’s anthology series Black Mirror and true crime juggernaut Tiger King: Murder, Mayhem and Madness, the catalogue also hosts a number of wonderful hidden gems.

 From zany sitcoms like Tuca & Bertie to the high concept sci-fi thrills of international drama Dark, there’s a bounty of shows available that you’ve probably never seen before.

-That makes browsing the library a Herculean task sometimes, so we’ve picked out some highlights to make your choice that little bit easier.
+That sometimes makes browsing the library a Herculean task, so we’ve picked out some highlights to make things that little bit easier.

-You can even use Netflix secret codes to explore different genres of TV shows – but don’t fret, we guarantee there’ll be something on this list for you.
+You can even use Netflix secret codes to explore different genres of TV shows – but don’t fret, we guarantee there’ll be something on this list for everyone.

 The Haunting of Hill House

-New series The Haunting of Bly Manor is coming to Netflix in a matter of days, so you just have time to familiarise yourself with the original if you’re not already a fan.
+New series The Haunting of Bly Manor has just arrived on Netflix, so why not familiarise yourself with the original if you’re not already a fan?

 Shirley Jackson’s novel is one of the scariest novels of all time, so adapting it was always likely to result in some major frights – and Mike Flanagan’s 10-part TV placement delivered on that front.
 This is a loose adaptation of the source material, adding in an element of family drama, but clearly playing homage to the book frequently throughout.